ChampionTej05/TEJ-music-player/README.md

 This app was designed under the guidance of Tanseer Saji ,Android developer Internshala.
 I would be adding more features to the application over the time.

-For any query reach me out at, Email: rkathawaterb@rknec.edu This Project looks great - it's ready to merge! :shipit:
+For any query reach me out at, Email: rkathawate098@gmail.com This Project looks great - it's ready to merge! :shipit: